 - Clinical interest for patients

-My interest in testicular cancer has guided my training and career development.
-Testicular cancer is a disease that affects boys and men of all ages.
+My interest in caring for children, adolescents and young adults with urologic cancer has guided my training and career development.
 For that reason, after completing my residency in Urology and Urologic Surgery, I pursued fellowship training in both urologic oncology (cancer treatment) and pediatric urology.
 This allows me to provide care to children, adolescents, and adults with testicular cancer at both “adult” and “pediatric” hospitals.

 I also am interested in the use of minimally invasive surgery (robotic-assisted laparoscopy, laparoscopy, single-site laparoscopy, and endoscopy) for all variety of urologic conditions.